jman45-9/webFlashcardsTools/README.md

 # Web Flashcard Tools
-This is a website to provide alternative utilities for flashcards such as creating tests.
-Written in TS and HTML(For fully static pages).
-Feel free to download the code for offline use.
+This project serves as an alternative to paid flashcard tools such as creating tests(Can not name specific sites for legal reasons)